 Personally, I wanted to keep the evening of the engagement totally encapsulated with my fiancé without being on my phone.
 But as we were so excited to share the news, we both messaged our parents a cryptic message including a photo of a ring.

 I got engaged on a Saturday and told only my parents that night, without going into any details.
-Then on the Sunday, I skyped with my parents in addition to telling my sisters and closest friends.
-The week after, once we had already chatted with our closest, we “broke the news” on Facebook.
+Then on Sunday, I skyped with my parents in addition to telling my sisters and closest friends.
+We didn’t “break the news” on Facebook until the following week, after we had already chatted with our closest.

 Looking back now, I am really happy with that approach.